STAMP-project/pitmp-maven-plugin/README.md

 It run a test suite, mutating classes of all dependencies which are a project module.
 Project modules are defined here as maven project located in the same tree.
-This is an open issue: is it of interest to extend the target classes to mutate to all project modules, even located in another tree ?

 Install the plugin
 ------------------